 From May 1940, to May 1945, The Netherlands was occupied by Nazi Germany.
 A large proportion of the Jewish population was deported and murdered.
 Thousands of men were forced to work in Germany.
 Many Dutch Jews went into hiding.
 Identity papers were forged and BBC reports distributed via the illegal press.
 After the failed battle for Arnhem in September 1944, the people in the cities in the north-western part of the Netherlands suffered severe hunger.

 The Resistance Museum Junior centres on the stories of four eyewitnesses: Eva, Henk, Jan and Nelly.
 They were between 9 and 14 years old during the war, the same age group as the target audience of the children’s museum.
 The four children are the storytellers in the four main themes: persecution, resistance, collaboration and everyday life/adjustments.
-What was life like for those children during the occupation?
+What was life like for these children during the occupation?
 What happened to them?
 What were the choices, problems and dilemmas they faced due to a lack of freedom, persecution and shortages?

 When they arrive, visitors are first taken through a time machine to another age.
 They get off in a square somewhere in the Netherlands under occupation.
 There are four houses on the square where visitors can discover what Eva, Jan, Nelly and Henk experienced.
 The Jewish girl Eva was a neighbour of Anne Frank.